pentatrax/cego-interview-assignment/README.md

-# Environment
+# Archive users solution
-This is run using XAMPP running Apache, PHP and MySQL
+This solution is run using the XAMPP Apache, PHP, MySQL environment.